DrLex0/print3d-adjustable-glass-bed-bracket/README.md

 ![Photo 1](thumbs/RearCornerFix.jpg)[🔎](images/RearCornerFix.jpg)

+The bed on my FFCP isn't perfectly symmetrical and by default, the models will be generated to compensate for this.
 Check the bottom side of your heated bed at the rear (hint: use a mirror or take a snapshot with your smartphone) and compare it to the photo.
-If the screws look like in the left photo, you don't need to change anything to the defaults.
-If they look like in the right photo, disable the ‘Rear Corner Fix’ in the advanced settings.
+If it looks like in the left photo, you don't need to change anything to the defaults.
+If it looks like in the right photo, disable the ‘Rear Corner Fix’ in the advanced settings.

 ## Choosing What Parts to Print